RonRotbarth/BorealContraction/README.md

 # BorealContraction

-This repository includes all scripts and additional information rearding the following publication:
+This repository includes the R script rearding the following publication:

-Rotbarth et al. (2023) Tree cover changes reveal contraction of North American boreal forests.
+Rotbarth et al. (2023) North American boreal forests: Northern expansion is not compensating for southern declines.
 Nature Communications.